 That’s exactly the kind of quality and service you’ll find with Axway.

-Axway is a leader in PDP services and e-invoicing interoperability
+Axway is an enterprise leader in PDP services and interoperability for e-invoicing

 As a global solution provider, we’ve been at the forefront of standardization discussions and provide a complete, flexible solution.